Pasek108/UR-LoldleSolver/README.md

 This section is a general description of the project required to understand how it works, the exact details are in the code or simply are the code.

 ### Data sources
-The project was based on information from the website [https://loldle.net/classic](https://loldle.net/classic).
+The knowledge base for the project was generated automatically using data collected manually from the website [https://loldle.net/classic](https://loldle.net/classic).

 ### Knowledge Base Structure